 Hi!
-I’m Kelly, and I began to study nutrition in 2004 when my oldest girls were very young.
+I’m Kelly, and my study of nutrition began in 2004 when my oldest girls were very young.
 Ashley was a baby and Zoe was a toddler at that time.
 Both girls were not well.
-My nutritionist worked with me to radically change their diet by removing gluten, casein, and refined sugar.
-My husband and I soon realized that their our own health problems could be resolved as well.
-(How cool is that?!)
+My nutritionist worked with me to radically improve their diet by removing gluten, casein, and refined sugar.
+My husband and I soon realized that our own health problems could be resolved through food as well.
+How cool is that?!

-After years of research and experimentation, I now create gluten-free and Paleo food so similar to conventional wheat/dairy/refined sugar recipes that no one feels deprived.
+After years of research and experimentation, I now create gluten-free and Paleo dishes so similar to conventional wheat/dairy/refined sugar recipes that no one feels deprived.
 Together, through diet and biomedical treatments, our family is overcoming celiac disease (that’s me), endometriosis (me again), gluten-intolerance, ADD, and autism with great success.
-I’ve been blogging at TheSpunkyCoconut.com since 2008, and published several cookbooks.
+I’ve been blogging at TheSpunkyCoconut.com since 2008, and I published several cookbooks.

 I believe in eating healthy real food.
 I know that chocolate and dessert can be as nutrient-dense as pot roast.
 Most of all I hope you enjoy these recipes that have changed my family’s life!